-- The driver is in the driver seat and the seatbelt is fastened, - the driver is detected to ready to [RJ10] take over control on request, - all functions needed for the operation are working properly and - the vehicle is on roads where pedestrians and cyclists are prohibited and which, by design, are equipped with a physical separation that divides the traffic moving in opposite directions[RJ11]. - 2.4.4.
-It shall be possible to deactivate (off-mode) the system at any time by a single deliberate action of the driver using the same control as indicated in paragraph 2.4.3 above. - 2.4.5.A The system shall be deactivated automatically when the driver has taken over manual control.
+- The driver is present in the driver seat and the seatbelt is fastened, - the driver is detected to ready available to take over control the driving task on request, [t6]

+- all functions needed for the operation are working properly and - the vehicle is on roads where pedestrians and cyclists are prohibited and which, by design, are equipped with a physical separation that divides the traffic moving in opposite directions, [17] - a vehicle is detected in front in the same lane within Sfront-ALKS[18], a vehicle further than or equal to sfront-ALKS in front has been detected in the same trip.

-- 2.4.5.
-B The system shall be deactivated automatically when the driver has taken over manual control following a transition demand.[RJ12] - Reminder: Definition for "manual control" needed, to explain what driver took over manual control means? - 2.4.5.1.
+- It shall be possible to deactivate (off-mode) the system at any time by a single deliberate action of the driver using the same control as indicated in paragraph 2.4.3 above.
+Following this action, the system shall only become active again as a result of a deliberate action by the driver.
+[19] - [2.4.5.A The system shall be deactivated automatically when the driver has taken over manual control. - 2.4.5.
+B The system shall terminate the control function be deactivated automatically when the driver has taken over manual control following a transition demand. - Reminder: Definition for "manual control" needed, to explain what driver took over manual control means? - 2.4.5.1.
+Any input of the driver shall have priority over the control functions of the system.
 A steering input of the driver shall deactivate the system.
 The steering control effort necessary to deactivate the system shall not exceed 50 N. - 2.4.5.2.
-The system design shall include protection against unintentional deactivation by a driver input on the system controls[RJ13].
-For example a minimum steering input of [X] seconds. - 2.4.5.3.
-An acceleration demand by the driver shall deactivate the system only if the driver is holding the steering control. - 2.4.6.
-A braking demand by the driver shall have priority over the longitudinal control function of the system.
-A return to the set speed of the system [RJ14][RJ15]shall only be possible following a deliberate action by the driver using the same control [RJ16]as indicated in paragraph 2.4.3. above. - 2.4.7.
-An acceleration demand by the driver may have priority over the longitudinal control of the system.
+The system design shall include protection against unintentional deactivation input by a driver input on the system controls. - 2.4.5.3.
+An acceleration demand by the driver shall deactivate the system only if the driver is holding the steering control. - 2.4.6.5.3.
+A braking demand by the driver shall have priority over the longitudinal control function of the system and shall generate transition demand.
+A return to the set speed of the system shall only be possible following a deliberate action by the driver using the same control as indicated in paragraph 2.4.3. above. - 2.4.7.A An acceleration demand by the driver may have priority over the longitudinal control of the system.
 However, such a demand shall not cause the speed of the vehicle to exceed the operational speed as determined in accordance with this regulation.
-Following the release of the accelerator control, and in the absence of a deactivation [RJ17], the speed of the vehicle shall return automatically to the set speed of the system. - 2.4.7.B Driver action on the accelerator control may override the longitudinal control of the system.
-In case the driver is not holding the steering control during this override, the system shall initiate a transition demand or a hands-on warning [RJ18] as specified in paragraph 2.8. - 2.5.
+Following the release of the accelerator control, and in the absence of a deactivation, the speed of the vehicle shall return automatically to the set speed of the system. - 2.4.7.B Driver action on the accelerator control may override the longitudinal control of the system.
+In case the driver is not holding the steering control during this override, the system shall initiate a transition demand or a hands-on warning as specified in paragraph 2.8.][t10]

+2.5.
 Dynamic Driving Task and Headway Control